eherna97/SnakeGame/README.md

 > * `Python 3.7.7 or greater`
 > * `Pygame`
->     - to install Pygame, run this command: `python3 -m pip install -U pygame --user`
+>     - To install Pygame, run this command: `python3 -m pip install -U pygame --user`

 ## How to Run
 A set of instructions for running the game from the terminal

 > 1. Clone the repository
 > 2. Within the repository, run `python3 snakegame.py`
-> 3. run it for every time you want to play
+> 3. Run it for every time you want to play
 >
 > **No code to compile, Python is an interpreted language**

 ## Coming Soon...

-> * A start screen
 > * An end screen with replay capability
 > * An executable for the game so that it can run like an application